Tommy Emmanuel: Country Music Awards of Australia

 The Country Music Awards of Australia (CMAA) (also known as the Golden Guitar Awards) is an annual awards night held in January during the Tamworth Country Music Festival, celebrating recording excellence in the Australian country music industry.
 They have been held annually since 1973.

 Grammy Awards

-The Grammy Awards is an annual award presentation by The Recording Academy to recognize achievement in the mainly English-language music industry.
+The Grammy Awards is an annual award presentation by The Recording Academy to recognise achievement in the mainly English-language music industry.

 Mo Awards

 The Australian Entertainment Mo Awards (commonly known informally as the Mo Awards), were annual Australian entertainment industry awards.
 They recognise achievements in live entertainment in Australia from 1975 to 2016.
 Tommy Emmanuel won two awards in that time.